altaga/eVault/README.md

 ### Savings Protocol:

 - Balanced Protocol, this protocol performs a weighted rounding according to the amount to be paid in the transaction, so that the larger the transaction, the greater the savings, in order not to affect the user.
-Y el codigo de esta funcion es el siguiente.
-[CODE](./ReactNativeApp/src/utils/utils.js)
+And this is the function code: [CODE](./ReactNativeApp/src/utils/utils.js)

         export function balancedSavingToken(number, usd1, usd2) {
             const balance = number * usd1;